Over Compensation for Low Self-Esteem: 8 Inner Triggers That Control Your Behavior

 Can confident people still have overcompensation for low self-esteem issues?

 Yes.
-Confidence can be situational and performance-based, while self-esteem is about inherent worth.
-Overcompensation often creates surface confidence while hiding deep self-doubt underneath.
+Confidence can be situational and performance-based, whereas self-esteem reflects inherent worth.
+Overcompensation often creates a surface confidence while hiding deep self-doubt.

 Does social media make overcompensation for low self-esteem worse?